 To help you maneuver your way through your job search, here is a sampling of practical tools the Career Center has to offer to help simplify the job search process:

-Job Fairs: Graduates of the most recent five classes are welcome to attend our job fairs, the Collegiate Career Expo, held annually in Indianapolis, IN, and the Spotlight Job and Internship Fair held in Lexington, KY.
+Career Fairs: Graduates of the most recent five classes are welcome to attend our career fairs, Indiana Means Business Career Fair, the Collegiate Career Expo, both held annually in Indianapolis, IN, and the Spotlight Job and Internship Fair held in Lexington, KY.
 These exclusive fairs are co-sponsored by Hanover College and target seniors and recent graduates of liberal arts colleges in Indiana and Kentucky.

 Networking tips and leads: The Career Center can provide you with a list of alumni in a specified career field or within a certain geographical area to help you network.
-If you have a profile at LinkedIn, we encourage you to join our group, Hanover Career Alumni Network (HanoverCAN).
+If you have a profile on LinkedIn, we encourage you to join our group, Hanover Career Alumni Network (HanoverCAN).
 HanoverCAN allows you to network with a variety of other Hanover Alumni within a myriad of career fields.
-Log in to LinkedIn and go to Hanover Career Alumni Network .
+Contact us for an invitation to this group.

 Résumé, Cover Letter, and other document guides: Résumé styles and formats can change frequently over time.
 The Career Center's Résumé Guide and Cover Letter Guide are updated regularly to keep alumni current on the recent trends and standards.
 Go to Publications for links to our current issues and more information.